StimulCross/nestjs-ttl-cache/README.md

 anyCustomProvider2.getRandomNumber(); // -> 0.6607802129894669
 ```

-If you're happy with different instances sharing the same cache, then don't apply this decorator.
-There is also a way to force some cached methods to use the shared cache by passing `useSharedCache` option to the `@Cached` or `@CachedAsync` decorators, even if the class is decorated with `@Cacheable` decorator.
-See below for more information.
+If you're fine with different instances sharing the same cache, you don't need to apply this decorator.
+However, if you want certain cached methods to explicitly use the shared cache, you can pass the `useSharedCache` option to the `@Cached` or `@CachedAsync` decorators—even when the class is decorated with `@Cacheable`.
+See below for more details.

 ### @Cached